open/close all folders

 - Ino likes to do this in Naruto.
 Orochimaru does it once or twice, but with him it's just creepy.

-- In Full Metal Panic!, Kaname does this to Sōsuke when she ditches him (temporarily) at the train station.
+- In Full Metal Panic!!, Kaname does this to Sōsuke when she ditches him (temporarily) at the train station.

 - Happens in Pokémon occasionally.
+4Kids inconsistently edited this out.

 - An Aerodactyl does this to Ash's Charmeleon just before he evolves into Charizard.